mohammed-morsy/Pycaret-streamlit-app-2.0/README.md

 - **Usage**:
     1. Run the Streamlit app.
-    2. Navigate to the "Main" page.
+    2. Click on the navigation links to explore other pages.
-    3. Click on the navigation links to explore other pages.
+    3. Upload data file (csv, excel, etc.).
-    4. Upload data file (csv, excel, etc.).
+    4. View the preview of the dataset.
-    5. View the preview of the dataset.
+---
 ### 2. `datavisualizer.py`

 #### Data Visualizer Module